ovh/docs/pages/web/web-paas/configuration-services/varnish/guide.en-ie.md

 ## Circular relationships

-At this time $partner_full does not support circular relationships between services or applications.
+At this time Web PaaS does not support circular relationships between services or applications.
 That means you cannot add a relationship in your `.platform.app.yaml` that points to the Varnish service.
 If you do so then one of the relationships will be skipped and the connection will not work.
 This limitation may be lifted in the future.

 ## Stats endpoint